0reilly/modern-notes-app/README.md

 # Modern Notes App

 A beautiful, modern note-taking application inspired by Vercel's design aesthetic.
-Built with React, Vite, and Tailwind CSS.
+Built with React, Vite, and Tailwind CSS with advanced features and PWA support.

 ## 🎯 **Live Deployment**